Cam-asm/ratelimiter/README.md

 interference of any long-running processes, network timeouts or slow database queries.

 ###TODO
-- Add updating our SQS queue.
-We batch updates to limit costs.
-Perhaps another channel is required?
 - Some HTTP errors can be handled gracefully and can be requested straight away, but JSON unmarshalling errors need to be re-queued.
 - Provide an easy way to set up multiple rate limiters with different endpoints and settings.
 - Can we provide or override the functions/methods called in the rate limiter?
 Perhaps an interface would be a good fit - a struct that implements set methods?

+###Done
+- Add another channel for requeuing our SQS messages.
+We batch updates to limit costs.